 Who are Hiram’s Communication Students?

-Communication majors at Hiram College are curious, open-minded and hardworking.
-They aim to prepare themselves for a career that relies on effectively and ethically conveying ideas.
+Communication majors at Hiram College are curious, open-minded, and hardworking.
+As students aim to prepare themselves for a career that relies on effectively and ethically conveying ideas.
 If you’re wondering what types of careers communication majors pursue, you can learn more below.

-As they engage with their peers and faculty members, they build meaningful relationships within the department that help them achieve their fullest potential.
-With a shared sense of solidarity and personalized attention from instructors, communication majors earn their degrees with network ties and a sense of responsibility that serve them well beyond their time at Hiram.
+As communication students engage with their peers and faculty members, they build meaningful relationships within the program that help them achieve their fullest potential.
+With a shared sense of solidarity and personalized attention from professors, communication majors earn their degrees with network ties and a sense of responsibility that serve them well beyond their time at Hiram.

 About the Communication Degree Program

 Hiram’s rigorous communication major is grounded in a diverse curriculum, providing students with both a well-rounded foundation and the opportunity to tailor the degree with area of study they’re truly passionate about, including:

 - Health communication